iotaledger/susee-streams-poc/README.md

             will make the remote sensor subscribe the channel via the specified announcement-link.
-This sensor app instance communicates with the remote sensor app via the tangle-proxy application.
-Please make sure that both sensor app instances have a working connection to the running tangle-proxy.
+This sensor app instance communicates with the remote sensor app via the iota-bridge application.
+Please make sure that both sensor app instances have a working connection to the running iota-bridge.

-            If sensor and tangle-proxy run on the same machine they can communicate over the loopback IP address (localhost).
+            If sensor and iota-bridge run on the same machine they can communicate over the loopback IP address (localhost).
 This is not possible in case the sensor runs on an external device (embedded MCU).
-In this case the tangle-proxy needs to listen to the ip address of the network interface (the ip address of the device that runs the tangle proxy) so that the embedded sensor can access the tangle-proxy.
+In this case the iota-bridge needs to listen to the ip address of the network interface (the ip address of the device that runs the iota-bridge) so that the embedded sensor can access the iota-bridge.
-            Therefore in case you are using 'act-as-remote-control' you will also need to use the 'tangle-proxy' option to connect to the tangle-proxy.
+            Therefore in case you are using 'act-as-remote-control' you will also need to use the 'iota-bridge' option to connect to the iota-bridge.

-### Tangle Proxy CLI
+### IOTA Bridge CLI
 Additionally to those commands described in the
 <a href="#common-cli-options-and-io-files">Common CLI options section</a> section the
-Tangle Proxy provides only one CLI command to control the ip adress to listen to:
+IOTA Bridge provides only one CLI command to control the ip adress to listen to:

     -l, --listener-ip-address <LISTENER_IP_ADDRESS_PORT>
             IP address and port to listen to.